v47-io/architect-rs/README.md

 #### package

-This helper is used to create a path from a value from dot-separated values, e.g. a Java package.
+This helper is used to create a path from dot-separated values, e.g. a Java package.

 Use this to create a nested directory structure for your files.